What is Seattle getting in Quinton Dunbar? A former coach says ‘a young Richard Sherman’

 Dunbar has a similar frame to Sherman, standing 6-2 and weighing 202 (Sherman is 6-3, 195).

-Like Sherman, he was originally a receiver in college at Florida before making the switch to DB in the NFL (Sherman moved over to defense for the final two seasons of his college career).
+Like Sherman, he was originally a receiver in college at Florida before making the switch to corner during his first year with Washington in 2015 (Sherman moved over to defense for the final two seasons of his college career).

 And like Sherman, Dunbar fits the well-used NFL description of “having length’’ — Dunbar’s arms have been measured at 32-5/8-inches while Sherman’s are exactly 32 inches.
 (And if you want to take the comparison one step further, Seattle took Sherman with the 154th pick overall in the fifth round in 2011, the same round pick that the Seahawks gave up for Dunbar, 162nd overall).